Finding better ways to provide the materials the world needs

 Join our team

 Our equal pay gap, the primary lens we use when assessing gender pay, measures the extent to which women and men employed by our company in the same location and performing work of equal value receive the same pay.
-In 2022, we further reduced our equal pay gap compared to 2021 which is now 1%* in favour of men.
+In 2023, our equal pay gap was less than 1%* in favour of men.

 *Based on full time equivalent, contractual base salary

 Gender pay gap is a measure of the difference between the average earnings of women and men across the Group (excluding incentive pay), regardless of role, expressed as a percentage of men’s earnings.
-In 2022, our gender pay gap was just over 1%* in favour of women consistent with previous years.
+In 2023, our gender pay gap was less than 1%* in favour of women consistent with previous years.

 We are committed to eliminating any residual pay inequities based on gender or other non-legitimate dimensions of difference.